Edinburgh: Extraordinary futures await.

 • Trinity ISE: ISE II with distinctions in all four components.

-• PTE Academic: total 62 with at least 59 in each component.
+• PTE Academic: total 65 with at least 59 in each component.
+We do not accept PTE Academic Online.

 Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.